 When people fail to take action due to lack of clarity, they often have much of the work the need to do figured out, but have left of at least one level of detail.
 If someone’s goal is to “Lose 10 pounds,” and the next action is to “Install calorie tracker on phone,” the actual project is missing from the equation, e.g. “Begin diet”.
 What identifying the project does is provide a reference point for next actions.
 Once you’ve installed the calorie tracker, you’re not necessarily any closer to losing weight, but “Begin diet” allows to you ask yourself, after you’ve checked off the initial task, if there’s anything else that need to be done in order to check “Being diet” off of your project list, such as, “Get calorie counts for my routine meals”.

 The guiding principle is that if you have a goal without a project to move it forward, or a project without a task to move it forward, or a task without the project it moves forward, there’s a gap in the thinking process that can result in continual distraction.
 Instead of filling in these gaps on the front end, then spending the rest of your time just doing, you may find yourself preoccupied, worrying indefinitely about what to do next or why you need to do it.
 Do the hard thinking through of your projects and actions on the front end, and you’ll find that executing them flows with far less resistance.

 Popular search terms for this article:

-what is not a project, difference between goals and projects, DIFFERENCE BETWEEN GOAL AND PROJECT, when is a project not a project, turning goals into actions, difference between projects and goals, Goals vs projects, project vs goal, Project vs goal?, goals versus projects
+what is not a project, difference between goals and projects, DIFFERENCE BETWEEN GOAL AND PROJECT, turning goals into actions, when is a project not a project, difference between projects and goals, project vs a goal, projects vs goals, whats the difference between a goal and a project